Thursday, September 25, 2025

 The Internet is full of painful stories of relationships gone bad.
 This is no surprise: people crash and burn if they drive in traffic without proper training.
 Loving a spouse needs much more teaching than driving a car.

 A man will marry when he wants a woman badly enough and she won’t let him have her without marrying her.
-If he can have her without taking any responsibility, what would marriage add to what he already has?
+If he can have her without taking any responsibility, what would marriage add to what he has?

 Ask God to protect you until He either chooses you a husband for whom you can be a help meet or makes you content without one.